SelinaMeyer/memory_experiments/rewriting_judgement_task/resources/intro_text.md

-# Introduction to the Ambiguity Annotation Task
+# Introduction to the Headline Revision Annotation Task

 ## Overview